papadanku/RealityDocs/docs/source/technical/modding/consolecommands.rst

 -  ``objectTemplate.ammo.onlyActiveWhileFiring`` bool -> bool

    Prevents the Medibag and Ammo Bag from being thrown when firing.
-Used in PR’s Medikit and Repair Bag
+Used in PR's Medikit and Repair Bag

 -  ``objectTemplate.ammo.reloadAmount`` int -> int